 The Wider Image: Bollywood escape for Delhi's poor

-People watch a movie in a makeshift cinema located under a bridge in the old quarters of Delhi, India May 25, 2016.
+People wash beside a makeshift cinema located under a bridge in the old quarters of Delhi, India May 25, 2016.
 A makeshift cinema hall under a 140-year-old bridge in the Indian capital is allowing poor rickshaw pullers and migrant labourers to escape daily hardship and sweltering heat into a world of Bollywood song, dance and romance.
 With the rusty iron floor of the bridge as its ceiling and some old rags acquired on the cheap from a nearby crematorium serving as curtains and floor mats, the cinema shows four films a day.
 Organisers pooled their savings to rent an old TV set and video compact disc player, and charge 10 rupees (15 U.S cents) admission - a hundredth of the price of entry at Delhi's fanciest movie theatres.
 REUTERS/Cathal McNaughton SEARCH "CATHAL BOLLYWOOD" FOR THIS STORY.
 SEARCH "THE WIDER IMAGE" FOR ALL STORIES.